cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/mailbox-operations.rst

 Determining the size of a mailbox
 ---------------------------------

-The size of a mailbox can be obtained using the cyradm utility, by issuing the :ref:`"info"<cyradm_info>` command.
+The size of a mailbox can be obtained using the cyradm utility, by issuing the :ref:`cyradmn info <imap-admin-commands-cyradm-info>` command.

-When using quota, the size of a mailbox hierarchy under the quota root folder can be obtained using the :ref:`"listquotaroot"<cyradm_listquotaroot>` command.
+When using quota, the size of a mailbox hierarchy under the quota root folder can be obtained using the :ref:`cyradmn listquotaroot <imap-admin-commands-cyradm-listquotaroot>` command.

 .. toctree::
    :hidden:

-   sop-mailbox-quota
+   mailbox-quota